-Leap's Note: Today's post comes from Undercover Tourist customer and super Disney World fan Vern Woodruff.
-Vern has written about the Disney World character tips, princess dressing in the parks and the Jedi Training Academy.
+Leap's Note: This post comes from Undercover Tourist customer and super Disney World fan Vern Woodruff.
+Vern has written about Disney's PhotoPass and Memory Maker, dressing like a princess in the parks and the Jedi Training Academy.

 Bibbidi, Bobbidi, Boo!
 With these three words, the Fairy Godmother transformed Cinderella from a ragged scullery maid into a beautiful princess.
 You may want to give your own little girl the princess treatment when visiting Magic Kingdom during your Walt Disney World vacation.
 To do this, you will find out the times and locations for meeting the Disney Princesses and try to secure an advance dining reservation at the most desirable of all the character meals —Cinderella’s Royal Table.
 Having an audience and dining with the princesses are experiences that your little girl will treasure and meet with the utmost exuberance.
 However, you can further enhance her excitement by giving your princess her very own Bibbidi Bobbidi Boo experience with an appointment at the Bibbidi Bobbidi Boutique in Cinderella Castle or Disney Springs.

 At the Bibbidi Bobbidi Boutique, your little girl will have her own Fairy Godmother-in-training give her a royal makeover at this beauty salon for children ages 3 through 12.
 First, you select which hairstyle you'd like: Fairytale Princess, Disney Diva or Color Star.
 Then, you can choose from five different packages:

 - The Crown Package ($74.95 + tax) includes hairstyling, makeup with a face gem, nail polish, princess sash and cinch bag.